oariel/sftp-integration/README.md

 ![Test](https://raw.githubusercontent.com/saivaai/sftp-integration/dev/images/sftp-test.png "Test")

 - Click `Test` to test your integration.
 When the test completes successfully you should see sample raw facility prediction files for the most recent day in the output directory
+- Click `Disable` to temporarily disable your integration
 - Click `Disconnect` to delete this integration.
-> Note: all exported files will be lost and this operation is not reversible
+> Note: When disconnecting, all exported files will be lost.
+This operation is irreversible
-- Click `Disable` to temporarily disable your integration

 ### Availability of Raw Data
 Raw predictions files for a any given day will be available by 8:00a Eastern Standard Time